+Starting your meal with a green salad or Probiotic & Enzyme Salad (or both) aids digestion.
 This not only brings you digestive-enhancing enzymes, it helps you avoid overeating the heavier foods that are more difficult to digest and that cause bloat.
 Salad veggies contain fiber and healthy nutrients that fill you up and serve as a natural form of calorie restriction.
 The enzymes in the greens also kick start your digestive processes, preparing the way for heavier foods to come.

 In the Standard American Diet, you often see people consume few types of protein (surf and turf, eggs and bacon, etc.), a starchy side dish like potatoes, pasta or rice, and vegetables or legumes like beans.
 These foods come along with several different condiments, butter, oils and other additives.
 Is there any wonder we see so many bloated bellies out there?

 Eating out can entail several courses with dozens of ingredients, salt, hydrogenated oil, and more — which then all have to be digested at the same time.
 As we covered earlier in this post — many heavy foods at once can lead to fermentation, which leads to gassiness and bloating, which are two sure signs food is not digesting as optimally as it should.